Beckhoff-USA-Community/PackML_PLC_Example/README.md

 The purpose of this project is to serve as an example of how to setup a PLC project using the current PackML base framework it is provided publically under the License in the repository.

 # Getting Started
-Once the Repository has bee cloned the user will need to install project libraries.
+Once the Repository has been cloned the user will need to install project libraries.

 # Build and Test
 TwinCAT "Activate and restart".